 Map 14: The path from Piazza Medaglie d’Oro to Piazza Transalpina

-In front of the elegant and impressive station building, there is a big square decorated with a mosaic created by the artist Franco Vecchiet from Trieste, on occasion of Slovenia’s entry into the European Union.
-The mosaic is a metaphoric and poetic representation of the peaceful explosion of the milestone that, until not long ago, marked the border between Gorizia and Nova Gorica; now it epitomizes the European integration.
+In front of the elegant and impressive station building, there is a big square decorated with a mosaic created by the artist Franco Vecchiet from Trieste, on the occasion of Slovenia’s entry into the European Union.
+The mosaic is a metaphoric and poetic representation of the peaceful explosion of the milestone that, until not long ago, marked the border between Gorizia and Nova Gorica; now it epitomizes European integration.

 From Piazza Transalpina we go back to Piazza De Amicis and from Piazza De Amicis to Via Ascoli: this area was once the Jewish Ghetto and the Synagogue is here, an imposing nineteenth-century building with sober features.
 The present building was built towards the mid-eighteenth century to replace a more modest wooden building.
-The successive restructuring carried out in the XIXth century gave it its present features, sober but elegant.
+The successive restructuring carried out in the XIX century gave it its present features, sober but elegant.
 Inside one can visit the very interesting didactic Museum of the “Little Jerusalem on the Isonzo” (according to the name defining the local Hebrew community), enriched with a section devoted to the great philosopher from Gorizia, Carlo Michelstaedter.
-Beyond the Synagogue we come to Via San Giovanni, with the homonymous late sixteenth-century church later owned by the Jesuits.
+Beyond the Synagogue, we come to Via San Giovanni, with the homonymous late sixteenth-century church later owned by the Jesuits.

 Leaving Via San Giovanni at one’s back and going down Corso Giuseppe Verdi, up to the crossroads with Via Garibaldi on the left side, and Via Diaz on the right one, we come to the nineteenth-century Evangelical Methodist Church, built according to the directions of Giovanni Pitteri.

 In Via Garibaldi one can see the Church of the Immaculate, a small building conserving some interesting paintings.